casey-oneill/cs-4015-project/doc/doc.md

 ### Problem
   - Our project contains many different layers.
 To pass data between them, a lot of different components must be used (as shown in the [Explanation of Software](#implementation) section).
   - Only layers that *need* to communicate should know about each other.
 (For example, the User Interface Layers should not use any components from the Database Persistence Layer).
+  - The front end clentss are tightly coupled with the systems claesses.
+Therefore any change or add a new service into the system will impact all the exiciting classes that are involved.
 ![Facade Pattern UML](images/uml-facade-pattern-2.png)
 ### Solution
   - We use the facade pattern to provide simplified interfaces to each layer's set of classes.